1969 Sugar Bowl

 The 1969 Sugar Bowl was the 35th edition of the college football bowl game, played at Tulane Stadium in New Orleans, Louisiana, on Wednesday, January 1.
 It featured the fourth-ranked Georgia Bulldogs of the Southeastern Conference (SEC), and the #9 Arkansas Razorbacks of the Southwest Conference (SWC).

 Underdog Arkansas won 16–2, and split end Chuck Dicus was named the outstanding player after catching twelve passes.

 Teams

 Arkansas

 Guard Jim Barnes was a consensus All-American for the Razorbacks in 1968.
 Bill Burnett's 16 touchdowns scored tied him for eighth-most points scored nationally.
 The Hogs lost only once, to the #17 Texas Longhorns, 39–29.
-The Razorbacks and Longhorns thusly shared the Southwest Conference crown for 1968, but Texas received the bid to the Cotton Bowl based upon the head-to-head victory.
+The Razorbacks and Longhorns thus shared the Southwest Conference crown for 1968, but Texas received the bid to the Cotton Bowl based upon the head-to-head victory.

 Georgia

 Vince Dooley's Georgia Bulldogs went 8–0–2 and won the SEC, only tying Tennessee and Houston.
 The Bulldogs' ferocious defense was anchored by consensus All-American end Bill Stanfill.